Indigenous Australians: 2019: Indigenous voice to government

 In May 2019, Prime Minister Scott Morrison created the position of Minister for Indigenous Australians, a Cabinet portfolio in the Second Morrison Ministry, with Ken Wyatt as the inaugural officebearer.
 On 30 October 2019, Wyatt announced the commencement of a "co-design process" aimed at providing an Indigenous voice to Parliament.
-The Senior Advisory Group is co-chaired by Professor Tom Calma AO, Chancellor of the University of Canberra, and Professor Dr Marcia Langton, Associate Provost at the University of Melbourne, and comprises a total of 20 leaders and experts from across the country.
-The other members are Father Frank Brennan, Peter Buckskin, Josephine Cashman, Marcia Ella-Duncan, Joanne Farrell, Mick Gooda, Chris Kenny, Vonda Malone, June Oscar, Alison Page, Noel Pearson, Benson Saulo, Pat Turner, Maggie Walter, Tony Wurramarrba, Peter Yu, and Dr Galarrwuy Yunupingu.
+The Senior Advisory Group is co-chaired by Professor Tom Calma AO, Chancellor of the University of Canberra, and Professor Dr Marcia Langton, Associate Provost at the University of Melbourne, and comprises a total of 20 leaders and experts from across the country..
 The first meeting of the group was held in Canberra on 13 November 2019.

 Native title, sovereignty and treaties

 About 22% of land in Northern Australia (Kimberley, Top End and Cape York) is now Aboriginal-owned.
 In the last decade, nearly 200 native title claims covering 1.3 million km2 of land – approximately 18% of the Australian continent – have been approved.

 In 1992, in Mabo v Queensland, the High Court of Australia recognised native title in Australia for the first time.
 The majority in the High Court rejected the doctrine of terra nullius, in favour of the concept of native title.

 In 2013, an Indigenous group describing itself as the Murrawarri Republic declared independence from Australia, claiming territory straddling the border between the states of New South Wales and Queensland.
 Australia's Attorney General's Department indicated it did not consider the declaration to have any meaning in law.

 In 2014, another Indigenous group describing itself as the Sovereign Yidindji Government declared independence from Australia.

 Unlike in other parts of the former British Empire, like the Treaty of Waitangi in New Zealand, no treaty has ever been concluded between Indigenous Australians and an Australian government.
 However, although there is still no move toward a treaty at federal level, it is contended that the Noongar Settlement (South West Native Title Settlement) in Western Australia in 2016 constitutes a treaty, and at the state and territory levels there are currently (early 2018) other negotiations and preparatory legislation.
 In South Australia, however, following the 2018 state election negotiations have been "paused".
 In June 2018, the Parliament of Victoria passed a bill to advance the process of establishing a treaty with Aboriginal Victorians.
 The Victorian First Peoples' Assembly was elected in November 2019 and sat for the first time on 10 December 2019.